 - Foot Massage: 200 Baht

 - Aroma Massage: From 400 Baht

 There are also many spas in town that have a much wider range of services.
 Check out Sabai Dee Body Massage, probably the most famous soapy massage parlor in town located in North Pattaya.
 Check out this post for more infos and similar parlors.

 What I love about Pattaya and what you could also do when you’ve just arrived is hop on a chair at the beach and just relax.
 You pay 100 Baht per chair anywhere on Pattaya beach and can use it for the whole day.

 So what I like to do when I go to Pattaya is to buy a big bottle of beer or two at the 7-Eleven, pick a nice chair on the beach and just chill out, read a book, listen to music or just drink my beer and get some food from the beach vendors like fried chicken (40 Baht) spring rolls (40 Baht) or shrimp (about a dozen for 150 Baht).

 If you are out for some more action than just sipping beer and people watching at the beach, you can go for some jet ski cruising or try out paragliding.
 Prices are negotiable, realistic prices are 1000 Baht for half an hour jet ski / one hour paragliding.
-Be careful about scams related to jet ski rental.
+Be careful about scams related to jet ski rentals.

 There was just another incident in January where a group of four young Russian tourists (aged between 23 and 27) have been asked to pay 113,000 Baht for repairing the jet skies even though they haven’t caused the damage.
 Take a picture with you and the jet sky before you go off riding it to be on the safe side.
-It also always helps if you do speak some basic Thai, like this if you talk to the vendors in Thai when arranging the rental you are not going to run into scams like these.
+It also always helps if you speak some basic Thai, like this if you talk to the vendors in Thai when arranging the rental you are not going to run into scams like these.